-Most corporations’ impact on planet and people takes place within their extended supply chain.
+Most corporations’ impact on the planet and people takes place within their extended supply chain.
 Yet too often companies have limited oversight over the composition of the network of suppliers contributing to the creation of their products, and thus lack the ability to understand and manage the environmental and social risks associated with this production.

 A key part of the Working Capital Fund’s investment thesis is that traceability and transparency are preconditions for scaled and positive change at lower-tier production locations where labor conditions are risky and the vast majority of workers are highly vulnerable.
 The corporate sector has exerted significant effort to map and influence top-tier suppliers, to some effect.
 Little effort has been devoted to pushing change at lower tiers in the supply chain, in part because those tiers often remain invisible to multinational buyers.